Lifestyle

 What’s the Difference Between the Two?

 Is there an actual difference between the two?
 Yup.
 Hobbies have a tendency to be things we’ve done, or can do for years.
 While interests tend to be a bit more fleeting.
-Learning a new language for example qualifies as an interest, not a hobby.
+Learning a new language, for example, qualifies as an interest, not a hobby.

 The differences between the words hobby and interest should not be confused with the word “interesting”.
 There are tons of interesting hobbies out there!